-Performance Measure Performance Target Results Market reforms which will allow renewable resources to compete fairly will be explored and, as appropriate, implemented in Commission- jurisdictional markets.
-Perform outreach with industry and issue staff white paper identifying potential need for and types of market reforms Target Met and Exceeded.Conducted outreach between October 1, 2009 and June 30, 2010 with RTOs/ISOs, storage and other technology providers, industrial customers, and research organizations.
+Ma Market reforms which will allow renewable resources to compete fairly will be explored and, as appropriate, implemented in Commission-jurisdictional markets.
+Year Target Result FY 2010 Perform outreach with industry and issue staff white paper identifying potential need for and types of market reforms Target Met and Exceeded.Conducted outreach between October 1, 2009 and June 30, 2010 with RTOs/ISOs, storage and other technology providers, industrial customers, and research organizations.
 After the outreach was completed, the Commission determined a Notice of Inquiry could be issued in lieu of a staff white paper and still achieve the same purpose.
 On January 21, 2010, issued an NOI seeking comment on the integration of variable energy (renewable) resources (Integration of Variable Energy Resources, Docket No. RM10-11-000).
+FY 2011 Issue a NOI/NOPR on market reforms, if appropriate Target met.
+The Commission issued a notice of proposed rulemaking, Integration of Variable Energy Resources (RM10-17-000) on November 18, 2010.

-By FY 2014, efficiency in market operations will be enhanced through deployment of new software and optimization of hardware.
-Internal release of staff white paper; industry outreach, including technical conferences, to identify best practices Target Met.
+By FY 2 By FY 2014, efficiency in market operations will be enhanced through deployment of new software and optimization of hardware.
+Year Target Result FY 2010 Internal release of staff white paper; industry outreach, including technical conferences, to identify best practices Target Met.
 Explored opportunities to enhance operational efficiency in jurisdictional markets through the deployment of new modeling software and optimization of market operations.
 Staff held three conferences in June 2010 to gather information from the public regarding modeling and software enhancements.
 On July 29, 2010, delivered a white paper to the Commission's Chief of Staff outlining opportunities for further work on this project.
-By FY 2014, the performance of markets within and outside of ISOs/RTOs will be measured using a common set of metrics.
-Explore and develop appropriate operational and financial metrics for ISOs/RTOs Target Not Met.
-During FY 2010, Commission staff worked with RTO and ISO staff, stakeholders and other experts to develop standardized metrics to track the performance of RTOs and ISOs and transactions in the markets they administer.
-Proposed metrics were made publicly available for comment in February 2010, and Commission staff has reviewed comments submitted on the proposed metrics.
-While the final metrics were not issued during FY 2010, this had no adverse impact on the program.
-The Commission expects to release the final metrics in early FY 2011 and to collect data from the RTOs and ISOs shortly thereafter.
+FY 2011 Pursue voluntary adoption of best practices by RTOs/ISOs; if appropriate, issue Policy Statement and/or NOI/NOPR Target met.
+A technical conference exploring best practices was convened on June 28-30, 2011.
+At the conference, market operators and others discussed best practices, software improvements and optimization processes.
+This forum allows for the diffusion of knowledge of useful best practices, reports to a wide audience on improvements under development, and provides useful information that market operators can use to access improvements in their own operations based on the best practices of their peers.